 Ideaspace uses an inductive method to map the debate on U.S. immigration policy.
 The inductive process begins with the choice of Players (see definition below), half on the political left and half on the right, who embody the heart of the debate.

 - First, Ideaspace chooses from across the political spectrum an array of current U.S. opinion leaders (Players).
 Ideaspace believes these are the individuals with the most power to reach and sway large or otherwise consequential audiences with their ideas and their actions in the immigration policy sphere.
-The thirty-four Players are presented in a horizontal carousel immediately above and are listed vertically on the Players [link] page.
+The thirty-four Players are presented in a horizontal carousel at the top of this page and are listed vertically on the Players page.
 In both cases, they are arrayed from the most liberal Players on the left to the most conservative on the right.
 A click on the name or image of any Player will take you to a Profile for that person providing a brief biography, his or her Ideas on U.S. immigration policy, and sources for quotations and other material.

 - Third, Ideaspace presents Narratives and Consensus.
 The Narratives are two imagined meta-narratives of impassioned advocacy, one for the left and one for the right.
 They speak forcefully, marshaling an array of mutually reinforcing points.
 Consensus is different.
 Mindful of intense partisanship on its flanks, it offers two centrist documents, one philosophical and the other more analytical.
 In each case the goal is to bring forward commonalities between left and right and find proposals that could draw support from both camps in spite of differing motivations.